trueos/trueos-docs/trueos-handbook/install.rst

 When finished reviewing this screen, click :guilabel:`Next` to move on to the next installation screen.

-.. index:: installer system selection screen
+.. index:: installer system select
 .. _System Selection:

 System Selection